The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 The denial of … equality … promotes in men harmful attitudes and habits that are carried from the family to the workplace, to political life, and ultimately to international relations. … Only as women are welcomed into full partnership in all fields of human endeavour will the moral and psychological climate be created in which international peace can emerge.

-Discovering this Iraq research also brought back memories of the first Baha’i one of us ever met.
-He was working in the UK with two U.S. professors researching causes of domestic violence by men against women, trying to understand why male convicts in a prison in Manchester, England had committed acts of violence and even murder.
-The resulting research linked individual’s actions to attitudes and practices in the wider society.
-When he interviewed prisoners he discovered that as boys and young men, their identities had been malformed by trying to live up to ‘hyper-masculine’ aggressive, uncaring ideals set by their fathers and role models in their communities.
+Discovering this Iraq research also brought back memories of two Manchester, England-based, U.S. professors.
+They were researching causes of domestic violence by men against women.
+Their research linked individual’s actions to attitudes and practices in the wider society.
+Essentially in society, ‘male’ identities can become malformed because boys and young men feel they must try to live up to ‘hyper-masculine’ aggressive, uncaring ideals set by fathers and role models in communities.

 What seems to link these two sets of evidence, from settings as disparate as Iraq and the UK, is that patriarchy and related hyper-masculine ways of forming men’s roles in society can and do actively harm men.